andersenpickard/cmor438/Supervised Learning/Neural Networks/README.md

 ## Exploration

-The features used for this logistic regression include exit velocity, launch angle, hit distance, bat speed, pitch velocity, and expected batting average.
+The features used for this exploration include exit velocity, launch angle, hit distance, bat speed, pitch velocity, and expected batting average.